Menu

 Suurpelto III

-The aim of the new project is to bring totally new housing typologies into the relatively conservative Finnish suburban housing scheme; to create more ecological, diverse and characteristic living surroundings.
+The aim of the project is to bring totally new housing typologies into the relatively conservative Finnish suburban housing scheme; to create more ecological, diverse and characteristic living surroundings.
 This is achieved by creating compact but flexible city structure with only two different plot sizes where density can vary significantly.
-With this system the structure and density of the whole area can be varied easily.
+With this system the structure and density of the whole area can easily be varied.

-Large variety of apartments is achieved with different housing typologies.
-Catalyzing ecological lifestyle has also been one of the goals of the project; making self-sufficient living possible both on levels of individuals and the housing area.
-Compact city structure, energy effi cient buildings, self-monitored water & energy consumption and shared recycling facilities help to achieve this goal.
-Local energy sources including geothermal heating reduce the area’s carbon footprint significantly.
+A large variety of apartments is achieved with different housing typologies.
+Catalyzing ecological lifestyle has also been one of the goals of the project; making self-sufficient living possible on both the levels of the individuals and the housing area in itself.
+Compact city structure, energy efficient buildings, self-monitored water and energy consumption as well as shared recycling facilities help in achieving this goal.
+Local energy sources including geothermal heating significantly reduce the neighborhood’s carbon footprint.

-Supporting the sense of community is strenghtened with multiple shared areas and facilities.
-The area’s rich biota is supported by building preservation areas among the community.
+Supporting the sense of community is strengthened with multiple shared areas and facilities.
+The neighborhood’s rich biota is supported by building preservation areas among the community.
 Playgrounds and parks connected with shared courtyards create a lively new housing area.

 NAME: Development Plan for Suurpelto III Residential Area